An Ugly Yard Problem.

 I covered these dainty spring greeneries with the fabric and had protected them, and waited many months to plant.
 In the mean time I gathered stones, and fun path way pieces along my drive during daily walks.
 I decided to add a drink for the birds and got a planter tray for a corner of this garden and filled it with water for the early robins that came to visit.

+I had a pedestal for a water tray, in my pile of rejected yard items I had picked up, I placed that on the top of septic lid, and decided to add a gazing ball to this area as a yard highlight.
+Sadly the first one made of glass blew off before I could secure it in the spring winds, and broke into many pieces.
+I found a steel one from Plow and Hearth magazine, and it became my secure replacement.
 I placed a sitting area for the smallest of fairies to visit along with glass stone pond to the back of the house complete with a river of blue falling water coming from under the read large foundation stones.
 Soon a pink poppy fairy and a small frog were deep in conversation at the edge of the glass stone pond.
 How delighted I was to find that this sitting area was perfect place to have a conversation.

 Soon I found that two little fairies from a favorite store were visiting my garden, seeing the small snails that were crawling about, they were sharing the most magical of moments in the path way discussing their friend the little snail.